 K2 Maysis (All-Mountain Intermediate)

 “We designed the Maysis to perform like a workhorse and fit like a glove, and its feature-forward design has it ranked as a perennial bestseller,” K2 writes.
 This boot features a heat-molded open-cell Intuition foam liner, ensuring it conforms perfectly to your foot for a dialed fit that maximizes comfort, warmth, and performance.
-The Double Boa in these boots makes for a tight fit, paired with the Conda Liner lacing system designed to pull your heel back into the heel pocket of the boot.
+The Double Boa lacing system in these boots makes for tight fitting double boa boots, paired with the Conda Liner lacing system designed to pull your heel back into the heel pocket of the boot.
 The dual-density EVA midsole dampens vibrations over rough terrain and hard landings, while the level 7 stiffness is that perfect happy medium between high-performance and playful.

 RIDE Lasso Pro (All-Mountain Advanced)